rubikan/good-boi/data/help.md

 * ping - Check if the bot is working

 Reddit
+* disneyvacation | dv - Posts a random picture from the disneyvacation subreddit
 * shittyfoodporn | sfp - Posts a random picture from the shittyfoodporn subreddit
 ```